-ISSOL is the International Society for the Study of the Origin of Life and Astrobiology Society.
-As of 2009, the society has over 500 members representing over 20 countries in disciplines as varied as astronomy and molecular biology.
+ISSOL is the International Society for the Study of the Origin of Life – The International Astrobiology Society.
+The society has over 500 members representing over 20 countries in disciplines as varied as astronomy and molecular biology.
 The society’s supporting journal, Origins of Life and Evolution of Biospheres (OLEB), has been publishing work in the field since 1968 and is the longest established and most authoritative journal for Astrobiology and origins of life research.
-Jack W. Szostak and Ada Yonath, were recipients of 2009 Nobel Prizes in Physiology or Medicine and Chemistry, respectively.
+Jack W. Szostak and Ada Yonath were recipients of 2009 Nobel Prizes in Physiology or Medicine and Chemistry, respectively.
 The leadership of the organization strives to be inclusive of ethnicity and gender, having elected the first woman president for 2008–2011.

 Dear ISSOL members,

 I am happy to report that the conference in Nara, Origins 2014, was well attended and most satisfying scientifically.
 We will try to have soon the abstracts available on this site; you will also be able to follow the main communications at the conference through several subsequent issues of Origins of Life and Evolution of the Biosphere.